hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 Jet cluster is elastic to deal with failures and performance spikes.
 Mostly down-scales temporarily reduce the available resources and increase the stress on remaining members.
-The overal memory and CPU available in the cluster reduces.
+The overall memory and CPU available in the cluster reduces.
 The data previously owned by the newly offline member is distributed among the remaining members.
 The cluster must catch up the missed data in the stream and keep up with the head of